Cancer Research UK logo.

 Cancer, driving and car insurance

-If you have cancer you do not need to tell the Driver and Vehicle Licence Agency (DVLA) unless it affects your ability to drive.
-If your cancer could affect your ability to drive you must tell them.
-You can be fined if you don't.
+If you have cancer, you do not need to tell the Driver and Vehicle Licence Agency (DVLA) unless it affects your ability to drive.
+Your doctor will let you know if your driving will be affected.

 Telling the DVLA about a cancer diagnosis